JunjieLeiCoe/causal_inferences_s2020/session1/assignment/assignment1_Junjie.md

    prob_search_dwb = scipy.special.expit(charitability)
    ```

    `selction bias` is the systematic difference in $Y^0$ between the treatment and control groups.
-It occurs when the two groups are systematically different even in hte absence of an actual treatment, in this case, it is the `charitibility` of different indiviudals;
+It occurs when the two groups are systematically different even in the absence of an actual treatment, in this case, it is the `charitibility` of different indiviudals creates the `prob_search_dwb`;